 From the Director

 Welcome to the May issue of the NSBA Center for Safe School’s Quarterly Newsletter, a benefit of your subscription.
-For this issue, we will be stepping away from focusing on one of the key areas of the Center to lean into the current COVID-19 pandemic.
+For this issue, we will be stepping away from focusing solely on one of the key areas of the Center to lean into the current COVID-19 pandemic.

 These unprecedented times are impacting all areas of our nation and are creating new challenges for our schools and communities daily.
 You do not have to look far to hear about school closures, the spread of the virus, impacts to local businesses, and the deaths of loved ones.
 Physical isolation is amplifying existing and creating new mental health concerns.
 This crisis has also magnified the disparities and gaps of available resources and services provided to some of our students and families most in need.